MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 - To work with Microsoft Information Protection integration, you must enable the [App connector for Office 365](connect-office-365-to-microsoft-cloud-app-security.md).

 To use labels in Defender for Cloud Apps, the labels must be published as part of the policy.
 If you're using Microsoft Information Protection, labels must be published via the Azure Information Protection portal.
-If you migrated to unified labels, labels must be published via Office 365 Security and Compliance Center.
+If you migrated to unified labels, labels must be published via the Microsoft 365 Compliance center.

 Defender for Cloud Apps currently supports applying Microsoft Information Protection sensitivity labels for the following file types: